-TOP TIP: Try and bring out your past which demonstrates use of ‘people skills’ and your interest in foreign countries and you shouldn’t go far wrong.
+TOP TIP: Try and bring out your past which demonstrates the use of people skills and your interest in foreign countries and you shouldn’t go far wrong.

 If you are applying online make sure you’ve researched the company fully (a basic google search should do the trick).
 It’s also a good idea to request contact details for previous teachers as they will be able to tell you about day to day life, management styles and what kind of area the school is in.

-Walk in applications are probably the most risky ways of finding a job, but for the brave amongst you, it can be one of the best ways to secure your first TEFL job, especially in South America.
+Walk-in applications are probably the riskiest ways of finding a job, but for the brave amongst you, it can be one of the best ways to secure your first TEFL job, especially in South America.
 One difficulty that some first time TEFLers face is that the distance means interviews are usually held over the telephone or Skype, which in some cases can’t give a precise representation of what you are like or your ability.